Offices & officials

 The Designated Agency Ethics Official (DAEO) is designated by the FCA chairman to administer the provisions of title I of the Ethics in Government Act of 1978, as amended, to coordinate and manage FCA's ethics program and to provide liaison to the Office of Government Ethics with regard to all aspects of FCA's ethics program.

-Philip J. Shebest is the designated agency ethics official.
-As DAEO, Mr. Shebest administers the ethics program for FCA and the Farm Credit System Insurance Corporation.
-In addition to serving as DAEO, Mr. Shebest is an assistant general counsel in the Office of General Counsel and the agency contracts officer.
-While at FCA, he has held the position of alternate DAEO, as well as acting general counsel, chief administrative officer, and chief human capital officer.
-Before joining FCA in 1990, Mr. Shebest was a senior attorney with the Drug Enforcement Administration and a lieutenant in the U.S. Navy Judge Advocate General's Corps.
-A graduate of East Stroudsburg University of Pennsylvania and Temple School of Law, he is a member of the Pennsylvania bar, as well as a certified mediator.
+Jane Virga is the designated agency ethics official.
+As DAEO, Ms. Virga administers the ethics program for FCA and the Farm Credit System Insurance Corporation.
+In addition to serving as DAEO, Ms. Virga is an assistant general counsel in the Office of General Counsel and the agency’s chief FOIA officer.
+She joined FCA in 1990 as an employee in the former Litigation and Enforcement Division.
+While at FCA, Ms. Virga has held the position of alternate DAEO, as well as deputy ethics official.
+Before joining FCA, she was a lieutenant commander in the U.S. Navy Judge Advocate General's Corps, where she served as a prosecutor and later as an administrative law attorney.
+A graduate of the University of Connecticut, Western New England University School of Law, and Georgetown Law School, she is a member of the Connecticut State Bar.